Divya-laxmi/ai-candidate-matching-tool/README.md

-# ai-candidate-matching-tool
-"AI tool to rank resumes against job descriptions using NLP and machine learning."
 # AI-Driven Candidate Matching Tool for Recruiters

 This project uses NLP and machine learning to automatically match resumes to a job description and rank candidates based on their relevance.